azat-co/fullstack-javascript/chapter6/chapter6.md

 While most of the properties in the `package.json` example above like `description` and `name` are self-explanatory, others deserve more explaining.
 The `dependencies` property is an object, and each item has the name on the left side and the version number on the right side.
-For example, this statement tells npm to use Express version 2.5.6 or lower (earlier):
+For example, this statement tells npm to use Express.js version 2.5.6 or lower (earlier):

 ```js
 "express": "<= 2.5.6"
 ```

 The version can be exact (recommended).
-For example, this statement locks the version of Express at 2.5.6.:
+For example, this statement locks the version of Express.js at 2.5.6.:

 ```js
 "express": "2.5.6,"